-Many corporate websites lack dedicated security personnel and have insufficient awareness of website security.
-If your website is hacked and redirects to another site, how can you resolve it?
-Naibabiji shares basic troubleshooting methods for a hacked website here.
-Our websites are almost constantly harassed by malicious crawlers, but you may not notice it if you haven't been hacked.
-If your website is hacked, don't panic; follow the steps below to troubleshoot and resolve the issue.
+Many business websites lack dedicated security personnel and have insufficient awareness of website security.
+How should one resolve the issue of a website redirecting to another site after being hacked?
+Naiba here shares some basic troubleshooting methods for a compromised website.
+Our websites are almost constantly harassed by malicious crawlers, but you may not notice it because they haven't been hacked.
+So, if your website does get hacked, don't panic.
+Just follow the steps below to troubleshoot and resolve the issue step by step.

 For example, those commonly used by foreign trade professionals

-SiteGround, or Bluehost, etc., whose plans include security items like malware scanning.
-You can directly submit a ticket to customer service for help.
-If the service you purchased does not include this item, then you will have to troubleshoot it yourself.
+SiteGround, or Bluehost, etc., whose plans include security features like malware scanning.
+You can directly submit a support ticket and ask customer service for help.
+If the service you purchased does not include this feature, then you'll have to troubleshoot it yourself.

 Step 2: Check Server Files

 Log in to the server and check if there are any unknown files or folders in the website directory.
-Usually, files with chaotic names are very suspicious.
+Usually, files with chaotic or random names are highly suspicious.
 You can also judge based on the file creation time.
-If you haven't uploaded files to the server recently, the most recent files are highly suspicious.
-The most reliable method is to find an experienced technician to help you analyze.
-If you can't find one, you can compare with the default WordPress directory list to make a simple judgment (though you may not be able to determine which files are generated by normal plugins).
+If you haven't uploaded any files to the server recently, then the most recently created files are highly suspicious.
+The most reliable method is still to find an experienced technician to help you analyze it.
+If you can't find one, you can make a simple judgment by comparing it with the default WordPress directory list (though you might not be able to tell which files are generated by normal plugins).

-In the image above, the red box indicates the WordPress core files.
+In the image above, the red boxes indicate WordPress core files.
 The wp-content folder contains folders uploaded by the website, such as Themes and Plugins. wp-config.php is the website configuration file, generated during installation.

 Step 3: Reinstall WordPress

-You can first back up the website, then reinstall WordPress.
-Note that during reinstallation, do not re-upload any files other than uploaded image files to the website server.
-Download Themes and Plugins from the official website before uploading them to avoid Plugins and Themes containing malicious code without your knowledge.
+You can first back up the website and then reinstall WordPress.
+Note that during reinstallation, do not re-upload any files to the web server except for uploaded image files.
+Download Theme and Plugin files from their official websites before uploading them to avoid plugins and Themes containing malicious code that you might be unaware of.

-At this point, the Trojan files are usually gone, but to prevent some malicious code from hiding in your Posts, we can install some security software to help you resolve it.
+At this point, the Trojan files are usually gone, but to prevent any malicious code from hiding within your Posts, we can install some security software to help you resolve this.
 Related article:

-After completing the above tasks, if your website is not dealing with a particularly troublesome hack, the Trojan files should have been cleared.
-Next, you still need to secure the server.
-For example, set a complex server password, upgrade the server system and components, upgrade the website version and Plugins, etc. For more on WordPress security, visit
+After completing the above steps, if your website wasn't compromised by a particularly troublesome hacker attack, the Trojan files should have been cleared.
+Next, you still need to properly secure your server.
+For example, set a complex server password, upgrade the server system and components, update the website version and plugins, etc. For more information on WordPress security, please visit

 Comments are closed